SureStacks/O365Logs2LA/README.md

 # O365Logs2LA

-Send Office 365 unified logs to log analytics with .Net and Managed Identities and optimise resources and security.
+Send Office 365 unified logs to log analytics with .Net and Managed Identities and optimize resources and security.

 There are already available samples and connectors to send Office 365 Unifed Logs to Log Analytics/Sentinel: